TommiKabelitz/osrm-interface/README.md

 In addition, to run natively requires appropriately extracted osrm-map data.
 As described on [osrm-backend](https://github.com/Project-OSRM/osrm-backend), map data can be obtained from [Geofabrik](https://download.geofabrik.de/) and then needs to be extracted with `osrm-extract` before being partitioned (`osrm-partition`) and customized (`osrm-customize`) for MLD or contracted (`osrm-contract`) for CH.

+The path to the map data needs to be specified in the `.env` file to run the tests which attempt to route in Germany.

 ## 📖 License